8 Legal Considerations That Sellers Need to Know

 6. Taxes and Closing Costs

 Selling your home involves tax implications.
 You’ll need to factor in capital gains taxes on any profit you make from the sale.
-Additionally, there are closing costs associated with selling a property, which typically include title insurance, attorney fees, transfer taxes, and recording fees.
+Additionally, there are closing costs associated with selling a property, which typically includes title insurance, attorney fees, transfer taxes, and recording fees.
 Understanding these costs upfront will help you determine your net proceeds from the sale.

 7. Agent Representation